xxc3nsoredxx/sedutil/README.md

 ## Origin

-This version of sedutil is based off the original [@dta](https://github.com/Drive-Trust-Alliance/sedutil/) implementation as modified by [@lukefor](https://github.com/lukefor/sedutil).
-This fork adds support for the PBA bootloader to work on AMD Ryzen and AMD Ryzen mobile systems.
+This version of sedutil is based off the original [@dta](https://github.com/Drive-Trust-Alliance/sedutil/) implementation incorporating some modifications by [@ladar](https://github.com/ladar/sedutil), [@ckamm](https://github.com/ckamm/sedutil/) and [@CyrilVanErsche](https://github.com/CyrilVanErsche/sedutil/).
+This fork adds support for the PBA bootloader on AMD Ryzen and AMD Ryzen mobile systems.

 ## Notable Differences

 Unique to this repo are the following modifications:

+* SHA512 password hashing vs SHA1 on original SEDutil
 * Compatibile with AMD Ryzen and AMD Ryzen mobile systems